This post may contain affiliate links. Please read our disclosure policy.

 Follow these steps to bake peanut butter bars with perfectly chewy centers and golden edges every time.
 Further details and measurements can be found in the recipe card below.

-Step 1: Preheat and prepare pan.
-Preheat the oven to 350°F. Line an 8-inch square baking dish with parchment paper, leaving a slight overhang for easy removal.
+Step 1: Preheat the oven and prepare the pan.
+Preheat to 350°F. Line an 8-inch square baking dish with parchment paper, leaving some overhang on two sides so you can lift the bars out cleanly after cooling.

-Step 2: Cream butter and sugar.
-In a large bowl, beat together softened butter and granulated sugar with an electric mixer until light and fluffy, about 2–3 minutes.
-Mix in the peanut butter until fully incorporated.
+Step 2: Cream the butter and sugar.
+Beat the softened butter and sugar together until the mixture is light and noticeably fluffy, about 3 to 4 minutes.

-Step 5: Fold in mix-ins.
-Stir in the milk chocolate chips and mini Reese’s by hand.
-The batter will be thick.
+Step 5: Fold in the mix-ins.
+Stir in the chocolate chips and mini Reese’s by hand.
+The dough will be thick and stiff, which is exactly what you want.

-Step 6: Press and bake.
-Press the batter evenly into the prepared baking dish.
-Bake in the preheated oven for 45–60 minutes, until the top is deep golden and puffed and a toothpick inserted comes out with a few moist crumbs attached.
+Step 6: Press into the pan and bake.
+Press the dough evenly into the prepared pan.
+Bake for 45 to 60 minutes; start checking at 45.
+The top should be deep golden and a toothpick inserted in the center should come out with a few moist crumbs, not wet batter.

 Chef Lindsey’s Recipe Tip